Ancient Chinese Fashion: Historical Prototype of Hanfu Style

 Beiz is a kind of traditional Chinese costume, mainly with a straight, parallel collar, slit under the armpit, tied at the waist with silk, and knee-length.

-The wide sleeves Beizi is decorated only with on the placket.
+The wide sleeves Beizi is decorated only with lace on the placket.
 And the narrow sleeves Beizi are decorated with lace on the cuffs and collar, and the collar lace only reaches the chest.

 Ancient Chinese Fashion: Historical Prototype of Hanfu Style-22Ancient Chinese Fashion: Historical Prototype of Hanfu Style-23